 It’s not just our men who have continued to be portrayed in ways that don’t take in the richness and diversity of our culture and peoples.
 Thirty years on from “cook your own fucking eggs”, the women of Vegas are incredibly impressive, but still the staunch-but-put-upon archetype we’ve come to expect, with identities that are defined by the men in their lives.

 The success of the film Cousins (in financial terms and cultural impact) – written, directed and produced by all Māori women – shows us not only what riches lie beyond the mystic kuia, the stoic mother and the abused wife, but how mana Māori behind the scenes creates the kind of space that filmmaking pioneers Merata Mita and Barry Barclay had hoped for us all those years ago.
 Greater than what they dreamed even.
 In Barclay’s 2003 essay ‘Celebrating Fourth Cinema’, he imagined only a “loyal festival following” for Indigenous film.
 “Very small but significant.”
 Cousins was recently added to the top 20 films at the New Zealand box office, despite opening amidst a Covid-19 lockdown in our largest city.
 Based on Patricia Grace’s novel of the same name, the film follows three women at three ages, whose stories are woven together by whakapapa.
-It treats our women and men with a kindness and mana I had never seen before on screen, and shows us the faces of not three but nine wāhine – for what are we if not different people in every season of our lives?
+It treats our women and men with a kindness and mana I had never seen before on screen (hands up who else thought Mata’s husband was going to hit her!
+Hands up who felt ashamed of themselves when he didn’t!), and shows us the faces of not three but nine wāhine – for what are we if not different people in every season of our lives?

 Who else can we imagine onto our screens?
 Professors?
 Stressed out public servants?
 Romantic leads?
 A takatāpui sculptor with an addiction to McDonald’s ketchup packets?
 The anti-heroine of Keri Hulme’s Bone People?
 Tennis legend Ruia Morrison?